izzyreal/vmpc-docs/vmpc_specific_settings.rst

 +++++++++++++++++++++++++++++++++++++++++++++++
 Raw USB access lets VMPC2000XL directly access your MPC2000XL CF cards.
 This is useful for those who own a real MPC2000XL, and who want to use up to 16 characters for sound names, rather than up to 8.

-If you plan to use raw USB access, on macOS use my `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker>`_ (Update: I just noticed on macOS Sonoma it's considered malware so I'll try to work on a fix asap), and on Windows use my `registry patch <https://github.com/izzyreal/win-disable-usbdrive-indexing>`_.
+If you plan to use raw USB access, on macOS use my `FAT16 Mount Blocker <https://github.com/izzyreal/macos-fat16-mount-blocker/releases/download/0.9/FAT16.Mount.Blocker-0.9.dmg>`_, and on Windows use my `registry patch <https://github.com/izzyreal/win-disable-usbdrive-indexing>`_.
 Read about these tools on their respective URLs.
 Note that these tools can also be used independently from VMPC2000XL, by MPC2000XL users who want to be able to access MPC2000XL CF cards and other media on their desktop computer, without corrupting their data.

 To my knowledge on most Linux distributions no special tools are necessary to prevent corruption of MPC2000XL media, but you must still stick to the principle of not performing any write operations (including creating, deleting and updating files) outside VMPC2000XL.